Hampshire Hikes & Historical Sites

 The leader will select one of two walks today, both of which are dependent on local conditions and the groups overall ability.

-Mount Tahtali (Mt Olympos).
-From the mountain village of Beycik we ascent on the Lycian Way to the saddle of Mt Olympos through ancient Cedar forests, with open views at the peak (1818m).
+From the mountain village of Beycik we ascend on the Lycian Way to the saddle of Mt Olympos through ancient Cedar forests, with open views at the peak (1818m).
 The colourful spring flowers decorate the meadows.
 This is the most strenuous walk of the holiday, and only possible in good weather.

 A dramatic coastal walk along an old miners’ trail from Cirali to Kuçuk plaj and the abandoned chrome mine and bay.